fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_000.md

 it is as fair as I can make it right now.

 ## Can Non-Passionate Developers Have Successful Careers?

+Yes.
+Most developers are not particularly passionate about the craft.
+It is a common misconception that in order to be a software developer you need to spend a lot of time outside of work.
+This is true in some cases and it is usually in the early days when you struggle to produce working code.
+However it is by no means a requirement to be up to date on all the trends and have your own projects.

+When you are a developer the things that matters is that you can deliver code using the tools your company uses.
+If you manage to learn all you need on the job then you won't need to push harder unless you want to.
+However if you are struggling to meet expectations or you find it hard to find a new job due to that you lack knowledge.
+Well, then you will need to make up the difference in your spare time most likely.

+The people who are truly passionate have a lifestyle that is not for everyone.
+These are the people you see on social media and conferences.
+Try to remember that for every one of them there is an audience of people who are not on stage.
+These people are the norm and most of the industry is made up of people who develop software as a job but in their spare time they may have any range of other interests.

 ## How will AI impact developer jobs, and what skills will remain valuable in the future?